 If you contest, the case goes to the Occupational Safety and Health Review Commission for a hearing before an administrative law judge.
 Typically reserved for cases where the employer believes the citation is fundamentally incorrect or the penalties are disproportionate.

 Do not ignore a citation or let the 15-day window pass.
-Once the deadline expires, the citation is final, penalties are owed in full, and you lose all leverage to negotiate or contest.
+Once the deadline expires, the citation is final, penalties are owed in full, and you lose all room to negotiate or contest.
 Whether you plan to abate, negotiate, or contest, act within the first week.

 Already cited, or trying to get ahead of a potential inspection?
 The path to a compliant LOTO program follows the same core steps.